gsbdarc/rf_bootcamp_2024/docs/day4/1_jupyterhub.md

 JupyterHub instance will shut down after 3 hours idle (no notebooks actively running code).

-{% include warning.html content="Idle servers shut down will not retain any local packages or variables in the notebooks.
-Please save your output." %}
+**WARNING:** Idle servers shut down will not retain any local packages or variables in the notebooks.
+Please save your output.

 If your processes require more than these limits, reach out to the <a href="https://rcpedia.stanford.edu/services/researchSupportRequest.html" target="_blank">DARC team</a> for support.